ABOUT YMCA SWIM SCHOOL LEVELS:

 Generally, level placement is based on skill level, not age.
 To determine what level your child should be in, view either the Lesson Level Flowchart or the Red Cross (and Old Y levels) to YMCA Level Equivalents.
 Or join us for Swim Level Assessments, every Saturday in the Small Pool from 12-12:30pm.
 One of our senior swim instructors will cover skills, test endurance and answer any questions you might have.
 Assessments are FREE and open to the community (no need to pay for a day pass).

-Toddlers ages 19- 35 months.
+Toddlers ages 19-35 months.
 This class teaches the parent how to work with their child on relaxed floating, gaining breath control for submerging, independent climbing out of pool and muscle strengthening.
+These classes include fun games and songs, and are a great opportunity to spend some time with your child!

-In this level, encouragement and positive reinforcement will help swimmers become more skilled floating independently on their front and back as well as kicking across the pool on their back independently.
+In this level, encouragement and positive reinforcement will help little swimmers become more skilled at swimming independently.
+Floating independently on their front and back, as well as kicking across the pool on their back is stressed for water safety reasons.

-In this class, participants will build on their independent swimming ability by swimming further distances.
-Being able to transition from swimming on their front to their back with ease is one of the safety skills stressed in this level.
+This is the first level in our larger lap pool.
+In this class, participants will build on their skills by swimming further distances independently.
+Being able to transition from swimming on their front to their back with ease is one of the skills that will build confidence in these young swimmers!
+This is also a major water safety skill, and a building block towards formalized strokes in future levels.

-Swimmers in the Otter class will build endurance on the strokes learned in Turtle and they will learn dolphin kick, the timing of breaststroke, and will start to learn flip turns.
+Swimmers in the Otter class will gain confidence as they begin to swim further distances in backstroke, front crawl, and elementary backstroke.
+Children will learn dolphin kick, breaststroke pull and kick, and will start to learn flip turns.

-Children in this class will progress by completing the butterfly and breaststroke.
+Children in this class will increase their strength and endurance by swimming multiple lengths of front crawl and backstroke with flip turns.
+Your swimmer will progress by completing the butterfly and breaststroke.
 Endurance will be increased even more by working on being able to swim 300 yards continuously.

 These experienced swimmers will be able to swim multiple lengths of the pool in each of the competitive strokes: front crawl, backstroke, breaststroke and butterfly.
-Swimmers will also be skilled in elementary backstroke, sidestroke and water safety.
+Swimmers will also be skilled in elementary backstroke and sidestroke.
+Safety is emphasized in this class while students learn various forms of survival swimming.

-For more information about YMCA Swim School Levels, contact Max Ommen at 701.364.4168 or firstname.lastname@example.org
+For more information about YMCA Swim School Levels, contact Heather Sauer at 701.364.4167 or firstname.lastname@example.org